zcagdasgurbuz/FractalMatic/readme.md

 #### Drag / Zoom

-You also can drag the fractal around and zoom in. **Double-click** will reset the position and the zoom.
+You also use your mouse to drag the fractal around and zoom in. **Double-click** will reset the position and the zoom.

 ---
 <p id="download"></p>